 There are medications available to help reduce the severity of the withdrawal symptoms, and these are usually other types of opioids, meant for short-term use only.
 However, we recommend avoiding these maintenance drugs, if possible.

-To better understand the heroin detox, treatment and recovery options available to you – and how your insurance might cover the treatment – look no further than Addiction Treatment Services.
+To better understand the heroin detox, rehab treatment, and recovery options available to you – and how your insurance might cover the treatment costs – look no further than Addiction Treatment Services.
 We’re here to inform.
 We’re here to help.